tripledes/thesheriff/doc/source/conclusion.rst

 That being said about Python and its frameworks, the team still found Python easy to use, which helped into prototyping a :abbr:`MVP (Minimum Viable Product)` quickly and without much overhead.

+Last but not least some functionality is still pending to work properly and due lack of time we prefer to focus on documentation and sumarize decisions taken during the development.
+So you could find a couple of FIXME within the code and even non-closed issues in github in order to not lose the track of those future enhancements.